JMMP/AnteaterNetwork/README.md

 1. Fixed some bugs related the order scripts were loaded
 * Removed header
 * Implemented [Bootstrap](http://twitter.github.com/bootstrap/)
+* Added new logo to navigation menu
+* Fixed spacing issues

 ##### Version 9.0 December 10, 2012
 1. Added buffer of ±0.003 degrees to latitude and longitude of each pin.
 Fixed [issue #45](https://github.com/JMMP/AnteaterNetwork/issues/45).